 I’ve served on several award committees, boards, and councils at American Sociological Association (ASA), Society for the Study of Social Problems (SSSP), and International Sociological Association (ISA).
 I was the chair of 2019 Joseph B. Gittler award committee at SSSP and an elected graduate student representative in the board of SSSP and councils of sex & gender and sexualities sections at ASA.
 Within my duties, I have organized conference sessions and workshops, presided on paper panels, developed and executed mentorship programs for graduate students, evaluated award nominations, participated in policy discussions, and voted on policy decisions.
-A detailed account of my professional service can be found on my CV.

 My service to the profession is focused on making people sensitive to the various normative forces that give more value, access to resources, and power to some people than to others.
 It aims to sensitize people to the patterns of White privilege, Anglo-Saxon dominance, male privilege, nativism, ableism, heteronormativity, homonormativity, cis-normativity, ultra-nationalism, and other oppressive forces that inhibit the professional growth of people of color, women, non-US citizens, disabled people, LGBTQ people, and immigrants.
 I challenge these normative forces and inequities in my professional service.